 Pro tip: Avoid using harsh acidic cleaners that can dull the shine of natural stone and compromise its seal.

 Removing hard water stains is important, but it’s better to stop them from happening in the first place.

 At Puracy, we believe “frequent care is easy care.”
 If you take a few minutes each day to clean the most commonly-used areas in your home, you’ll prevent dirt and grime from building up, making household chores much easier.

 In areas with very hard water, we strongly recommend investing in a water softener to help remove minerals that cause hard water stains.
 Plus, your clothes will be cleaner and your soap and shampoo will lather better.

 3. Seal Surfaces To Prevent Future Hard Water Stains

-A few times a year, expand on the methods above by adding a safe-yet-effective cleaner (like BioClean Hard Water Stain Remover) to your home care rotation.
-Bio Clean not only removes hard water stains from showers and tubs, but it also creates a seal to reduce future staining.
+A few times a year, expand on the methods above by adding a non-toxic cleaner (like BioClean Hard Water Stain Remover) to your home care rotation.
+Bio Clean zaps hard water stains from showers and tubs and creates a seal to reduce future staining.

 4. A Brush for Every Toilet

 Store a toilet brush in every bathroom to keep toilets sparkling clean.
 Every few days, squirt your favorite cleaner into the bowl and swish it around with the brush, making sure to get under the rim.
-Spray the exterior of your toilet with Puracy Disinfecting Surface Cleaner and let it sit for 10 minutes (which kills 99.9% of germs lurking on the surface).
+Because bacteria can cause stains, spray the exterior of your toilet with a disinfecting surface cleaner, then let it sit for 10 minutes (which kills 99.9% of germs).

 5. Spray Surfaces Daily